devopness/devopness/docs/users/credentials/add-gcp-credential.md

 1. On the left side menu under `IAM & Admin`, select the `Service Accounts` option
 1. Make sure a service account named as `<project-id>-compute@developer.gserviceaccount.com` is listed
 1. If you do not have a service account, [create a new one](https://cloud.google.com/iam/docs/creating-managing-service-account-keys):
-    - Click `+ CREATE SERVICE ACCOUNT` option bellow the search bar
+    - Click `+ CREATE SERVICE ACCOUNT` option below the search bar
     - Name your new service account
     - Click `DONE`
 1. Having your service account listed, go to the `Actions` column, click the three dot menu on your service account and choose `Manage details` option